hemal21/WordPress-CPT-Hierarchical-Taxonomy-Permalinks/README.md

-## WordPress CPT Hierarchical Taxonomy Permalinks
+# WordPress CPT Hierarchical Taxonomy Permalinks #

 Ever wanted to have custom taxonomy permalinks that reflect parent/child relation?
 Then this is for you.
 Still in development though.

-KNOWN BUGS:
-- When a 'photo' is published without any taxonomy, the URL url.tld/photos/john does not work.
-- The full URL url.tld/photos/family/kids/john/ has an unwanted trailing slash.

 These URL structures work:
 - url.tld/photos/ loads archive-photo.php